Pikurrot/tdr/README.md

 # TDR
 ## English
-This repository contains the 5 programs of my TDR.
+This repository contains the 5 programs of my Research Work.
 They are public, anyone can copy them and use them.
 These programs are in Python and use the Machine Learning technique to do the following tasks:
 - 1_Neuron_perceptron.py (Program 1): Learning the truth table of the AND logic gate.
 - Multineuronal_ANNN.py (Program 2): Learning the truth table of the XOR logic gate.